 Besides the legal restrictions, the following University guidelines govern events on campus at which alcoholic beverages are served:

 (a) Alcoholic beverages may not be served at any event at which undergraduates are present unless prior written approval has been obtained at least two weeks in advance from the Center for Leadership and Involvement or the appropriate area Dean of Students.
-To obtain a copy of the guidelines and request form, contact the Center for Leadership and Involvement (RC 001, 773-702-8787) or visit the website at https://leadership.uchicago.edu/alcohol-policy.
+To obtain a copy of the guidelines and request form, contact the Center for Leadership and Involvement (RC 001, 773-702-8787) or visit their website.

-(c) All areas of the University which will serve alcoholic beverages at a function when students will be present must have the servers or a responsible event representative of the function successfully complete alcohol risk management training (UCARE) offered by Health Promotion and Wellness and be present the entire length of the function (details at http://wellness.uchicago.edu).
+(d) All areas of the University which will serve alcoholic beverages at a function when students will be present must have the servers or a responsible event representative of the function successfully complete alcohol risk management training (UCARE) offered by UChicago Student Wellness and be present the entire length of the function.

-(d) Sufficient amounts of non-alcoholic beverages must be available at all functions where alcohol is available.
+(e) Sufficient amounts of non-alcoholic beverages must be available at all University functions where alcohol is available.
 Further, appropriate quantities of non-salty food must be served at all such events.
-There may be no reference to the availability of alcohol in any publicity, including electronic notices, for a University event.
+In any notices or advertisements regarding the event, references to the availability of alcohol must equally reference the availability of non-alcoholic beverages, and the availability of alcohol may not be emphasized (e.g., by means of larger or bold fonts).

-Besides these general standards of conduct, areas of the University may also have specific drug and alcohol policies relating to their activities and providing additional details (e.g. Housing, Athletics, Center for Leadership and Involvement); please consult them for details.
+Besides these general standards of conduct, areas of the University may also have specific drug and alcohol policies relating to their activities and providing additional details (e.g. Housing and Residence Life, Athletics and Recreation, Center for Leadership and Involvement); please consult these offices for details.

 The use of illicit drugs and the abuse of alcohol and prescription drugs have potential adverse health consequences that may be permanent.
 These consequences include disorders and dysfunctions that affect the central nervous system, reproductive functioning, cardiovascular and pulmonary systems, and endocrine functioning.
 Specifically, there are both short- and long-term effects on cognition, memory, retention, information processing, coordination, and athletic and academic performance.
 The use of illicit drugs and the abuse of alcohol also affect emotional equilibrium, mental well-being, and the ability to make critical decisions.
 Such use also impairs judgment, which in turn increases one's vulnerability and risk-taking behavior, including engaging in unprotected sex, which may lead to exposure to HIV and other sexually transmitted diseases and unplanned pregnancy.
 The chronic use and abuse of illicit drugs and alcohol have been shown to cause adverse permanent changes in most of the biological systems studied.